andrealorenzon/testo_tesi/tesi.md

 ## `scikit-learn` context

-`scikit-learn` (also known as `sklearn`) is a free software machine learning library for Python.
+`scikit-learn` (also known as `sklearn`) is an open source software machine learning library for Python.
 It features algorithms for classification, regression, and clustering, including Support vector machines, tree-based models, boosted models, k-means, and DBSCAN.
 It is built around the famous `numpy` and `scipy` packages, with some routines written in Cython, to improve performance.
 Some functions are just wrapping other libraries, like LIBSVM or LIBLINEAR.

 It was born in 2007 for the Google Summer of Code competition as "SciKit" (SciPy Toolkit), a third party extension of `SciPy`.
 The original codebase has been rewritten in 2010 by Fabian  Pedregosa, Gael Varoquaux, Alexandre Gramfort and Vincent Michel.